**Alt text:** A person holds a smartphone up to capture a photo of icebergs on a calm, foggy body of water.

 🎭 The Funniest Video Ad Fails (That Cost Way Too Much)

 Not all expensive ads are successful.
-Actually, some high-budget flops prove that throwing money at production doesn’t always equal results.
+In fact, some high-budget flops prove that throwing money at production doesn’t always equal results.
 Here are a few classic cases:

 1. Pepsi’s 2017 Kendall Jenner Ad